Here’s Why Your Monitor Loses Signal While Gaming (& How to Fix It)

 Problems With Your Drivers

-Sometimes, your drivers can be the reason behind your monitors losing signal while you are playing.
+If your monitor randomly loses signal when gaming, sometimes, that could be due to your drivers.
 They may be outdated, corrupt, or just malfunctioning for no apparent reason.

 Check for updates on your graphics drivers and run them, then see if this fixes the issue.